 After adjusting or replacing the belt, test drive the car on a quiet road to check the steering.
 A new belt will stretch slightly after about 100 miles or 150 km.
 Readjust it then.

-Checking and adjusting
+Checking and adjusting the tension

 Make sure the pulleys at each end of the belt are in line.
 Lay a straight-edge between the pulleys; both should be parallel with it.